 After his undergraduate years, Dr. Leondires went to Harvard University to study angiogenesis, the development of new blood vessel formation.
-This appealed to his desire to study complex science, and he continued as an EMT to work as an EMT.
+This appealed to his desire to study complex science, and he continued to work as an EMT.
 The latter met his needs to combine science and working with people.
 Eventually he went to medical school at University of Vermont in Burlington, VT, where he was able to combine his interests in science, helping people, and, of course, fixing things.

 Dr. Leondires completed his residency in Obstetrics and Gynecology at Maine Medical Center in Portland, Maine, which was followed by a fellowship in Reproductive Endocrinology and Infertility at the National Institutes of Health in Bethesda, Maryland.